 Within the framework of primary health care and consistent with professional standards, the student will be able to:

-- Establish community partnerships promoting health from a local through global perspective.
+- Establish professional partnerships and collaborate with other healthcare providers, patients, families, and essential stakeholders to enhance primary health care delivery from a local through global perspective.

-- Demonstrate accountability for the legal and ethical principles of professional nursing practice in a socially responsible manner.
+- Display the values and characteristics of nursing's identity and demonstrate accountability for the legal and ethical principles of professional nursing practice in a socially responsible manner.

 - Utilize the components of thoughtful practice to foster personal, professional, and leadership development in the nursing role.